kstenerud/concise-encoding/cbe-specification.md

 #### Custom Type (Binary Encoding)

-Custom binary types are encoded with the type 0x93.
+Custom binary types are encoded as binary data with the type 0x93.
 The length is the number of octets used by the data.

 **Example**: